 - Reduced participant capacity limits in venues as appropriate and required by local legislation to allow for physical distancing.
 The City of Toronto website provides detailed guidance for those organizing live events on how to do so while operating at a reduced capacity and limiting the potential for viral transmission.

 - Limited physical contact and standing in line where possible

 - Made masks available to guests (if required locally), and encouraged them to wear them

 - Encouraged guests to purchase tickets online if possible

-- Allowed extra time for guests to enter the venue, and explored staggered timing of venue access where possible
+- Allowed extra time for guests to enter the venue to accommodate vaccination checkpoints, and explored staggered timing of venue access where possible

 - Created isolation units outside the venue where possible for people showing COVID-19 symptoms